-Setting Affect on autoenrollment behavior Enroll subject without requiring any user input requiring any user input user to take any action.
-This setting is preferred when clients require enrollment certificates but may not be aware that they are using them.

-Prompt the user during

-The user will receive a message and may need to take an action when enrollment is performed.
+Setting Affect on autoenrollment behavior Enroll subject without requiring any user input This setting will allow "silent" autoenrollment without requiring the user to take any action.
+This setting is preferred when clients require certificates but may not be aware that they are using them.
+Prompt the user during enrollment The user will receive a message and may need to take an action when enrollment is performed.
 This action may be necessary when the certificate is intended for a smart card, which would require the user to provide their personal identification (PIN).

-Prompt the user during enrollment and require user input when the private key is used

-This setting prompts the user both during enrollment and whenever the private key is used.
+Prompt the user during enrollment and require user input when the private key is used This setting prompts the user both during enrollment and whenever the private key is used.
 This is the most interactive autoenrollment behavior, as it requires the user to confirm all use of the private key.
 It is also the setting that provides the highest level of user awareness regarding key usage.